Sharding in Managed Service for ClickHouse®

 -

-You can create a distributed table that uses a group of shards in a cluster (click here for a regular sharding example, and here, for an example of advanced sharding).
+You can create a distributed table that uses a group of shards in a cluster (see the example here and also here for the advanced sharding example).
 Such a group includes only some shards in a cluster.

 In this case, you can:

-- Place tables with data on the same cluster shards that are used by the distributed table.
+- Place data tables on the same cluster shards the distributed table uses.

-- Place tables with data in one shard group, and the distributed table that routes queries to these tables with data, in another shard group.
+- Place data tables in one shard group, and the distributed table that routes queries to these data tables, in another shard group.

 For example, you can set up the following shard configuration within a single ClickHouse® cluster using these methods: